LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 ## 10.2.1 Expressions

 Expressions are used in the operands for the intermediate language instructions, and in the operands for streamed assembly language instructions.
-An expression consits of the expression type, and two optional sub-expressions.
+An expression consists of the expression type, and two optional sub-expressions.
 An expression with all its subexpressions and all their subexpressions combined is an expression tree.

-For example an ADD expression adds the 'left' expression to the 'right' expression and returns a result.  an INTEGER expression returns an integer value.
-A symbolic expression returns the address of some symbol, which can be either user-defined or compiler-defined.
+For example an addition expression adds the 'left' expression to the 'right' expression and returns a result.  an integer expression holds an integer value.
+A symbolic expression holds the address of some symbol, which can be either user-defined or compiler-defined.
 Symbolic expressions are further broken down by type, for example there is one for global variables, one for auto variables, one for variables that can be accessed by the program counter (e.g. subroutines) and one for temporary variables.